ccp5UK/dl-poly/documentation/source/UserManual/force-fields/long_range.rst

 Charge Smearing
 ~~~~~~~~~~~~~~~

-Several charge smearing methods are available in DL_POLY_5 which combine with the SPME coulomb potential and
+Several charge smearing methods are available in DL_POLY_5 which can be appleid to the any of the point charge based Coulomb interaction
-force evaluation.
+methods described above.
 Charge smearing can be selected to reduce the possibility of opposite-charge collapse at shorter
 separations between ion pairs while still ensuring the potential is Coulombic (proportional to the reciprocal
 of separation) at larger  distances and allowing for unmodified calculations of reciprocal space terms in Ewald sums.
 Three types of charge smearing are currently available in DL_POLY_5; linear :cite:`Groot2003`, Slater-type :cite:`Coslovich2011` (in